DavidJKTofan/davidtofan.com/content/articles/Cloudflare-Logpush.md

 _Make sure you are getting a **"✨ Success!"** message from the wrangler commands!_

+Alternatively, you can get started right from my [GitHub Repo](https://github.com/DavidJKTofan/logpush-grafana).

 #### Log Retention

 Check if [Log Retention](https://developers.cloudflare.com/logs/logpull/enabling-log-retention) is enabled: